 Here are some of the highest quality tackle boxes that money can buy.

 1. Plano 7771-01 Guide Series Tackle System

 The Plano Company is well-known for making some exceptional tackle boxes.
 This one from them does nothing to hurt that reputation.
 With features like its top access with DuraView lens and three totally removable bait racks, this tackle box makes it easy to quickly find the rubber worms, lures, split shot, and other line riggings that you need.

-This Plano hard sided tackle box is generously sized at 22” x 13” x 13”.
-It even will accommodate many larger size lures that are made.
+This Plano hard-side tackle box has a generous size at 22” x 13” x 13”.
+It even will accommodate many larger size lures as well.
 There is also a compartment that will hold bigger size spinnerbaits.
 The only problem with that is you have to purchase the bait rack for it separately.

 If you own this tackle box you will never need to carry a second tackle box with you again.
 It’s also hard to go wrong purchasing a tackle box that comes with a limited lifetime warranty.